-Garmin Wearables for Spring Outdoor Activities
+Garmin Wearables for Spring and Summer Outdoor Activities

 Speaking for pretty much everyone, it’s fair to say this has been a long winter and an even longer year.
 We handled the global pandemic and resulting shutdown in different ways.
 Some people started crosswords, some people picked up the phone and rebuilt old relationships, others tried building boats (guilty).
 And an overwhelming many reached deep into their closet, dusted off their hiking shoes and went to what seemed to be the one place that wasn’t closed — nature.